Colombia elects former guerrilla Petro as first leftist president | Politics

 Supporter Alejandro Forero, 40, who uses a wheelchair, cried as results rolled in at the Petro campaign celebration in Bogota.
 "Finally, thank God.
 I know he will be a good president and he will help those of us who are least privileged.
 This is going to change for the better," said Forero, who is unemployed.

-He has also pledged to provide free narcotics to addicts in an effort to combat drug trafficking.
-Despite his anti-graft rhetoric, Hernandez is under a corruption investigation himself over allegations he intervened in a trash management tender to benefit a company his son lobbied for.
+Despite his anti-graft rhetoric, Hernandez is under a corruption investigation over allegations he intervened in a trash management tender to benefit a company his son lobbied for.
 He has denied wrongdoing.
+Hernandez, who refers to himself as the 'king of TikTok', ran a non-traditional campaign focused mostly on social media, repeatedly cancelling media interviews and barely appearing in public in the 10 days leading up to the vote.

+He conceded defeat in a short video on social media.
+"As I said during the campaign, I accept the results of this election," Hernandez said, adding he hopes Petro will be loyal to his anti-corruption promises.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)